inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 run in parallel.
 Here, we’re dividing the simulation into 180 parts and running each part simultaneously.

-- `use_hwthread`: This enables hyperthreading.
-Setting this to `True` allows your simulation to use up to 360 vCPUs on the machine, even if we’re not utilizing all of them."
+- `use_hwthread`: This enables hyperthreading, which lets each CPU core handle two tasks at once instead of one.
+Setting this to `True` allows your simulation to use up to 360 vCPUs on the machine, even if we’re not utilizing all of them.

 3. **Wait and Download Outputs**:
+That is it.
+Our simulation is now running on the cloud.
+We can `wait` for the simulation to be over, or we can turn our computer off go for a coffe (☕️).
    ```python
    task.wait()
    task.download_outputs()
    ```

 4. **Terminate Machine**:
+Once our simulation is over we can/should terminate our machine to save on costs.
+If you forget, dont worry we got your back.
+By default, a machine will be automaticly terminated if no simulation runs on it for 30 minutes.

    ```python
    machine_group.terminate()
    ```

 ### Step 4: Enhancing Performance with MPI Cluster

-To further reduce runtime, use an MPI cluster with two machines:
+As you have experienced, simulations can take a long, long time.
+To further reduce runtime we can change our machine configuration to a MPI cluster with two machines:

 ```python
 mpi_cluster = inductiva.resources.MPICluster(